Key Findings

 Characteristics of the RDD Sample

 Seventy percent of respondents lived in non-core areas; 30% resided in core cities.
-Approximately one in four (26%) respondents reported living alone; 30% lived in households with at least one child under the age of 18.
-Fifty-one percent of survey participants identified as female, 47% identified as male, and the remainder did not identify a gender.
-Half (50%) were aged 18 to 49.
-Thirty-two percent reported having a high school education or less.
-Of those who reported their income, 44% had a household income of less than $50,000.
-Seventy-one percent identified as non-Hispanic white, 85% identified as heterosexual/straight, and 32% indicated they were living in a household in which at least one person had a disability.
+Approximately one in five (22%) respondents reported living alone; 77% lived in households with at least one child under the age of 18.
+Fifty percent of survey participants identified as female, 47% identified as male and the remainder identified as transgender or did not identify a gender.
+Almost half (48%) were aged 18 to 49.
+Thirty-one percent reported having a high school education or less.
+Forty-two percent had a household income of less than $50,000.
+Seventy percent identified as non-Hispanic white, 85% identified as heterosexual/straight, and 32% indicated they were living in a household in which at least one person had a disability.

 # of people in household